Emmet-Allen/Emmet-Allen/README.md

 <p align="center"><strong>Hi, my name is Emmet.
 Nice to meet you.</strong><p>

 <p align="center">I'm a fledging developer, in the midst of a career change.
-I'm Currently enrolled in the NYU Tandon Bridge Program.</p>
+I'm currently enrolled in Pace Universities Master's in Computer Science Program.</p>

 <h2 align="center">Languages and Frameworks</h2>